View this document as: a single page | multiple pages.

 trust agreement

-A set of conditions under which a CSP, IdP, and RP are allowed to participate in a federation transaction for the purposes of establishing an authentication session between the subscriber and the RP.
+A set of conditions under which a CSP, IdP, and RP are allowed to participate in a federation transaction to establish an authentication session between the subscriber and the RP.

 trust anchor